resamsel/dbmanagr/README.md

   -m LIMIT, --limit LIMIT
                         limit the results of the main query to this amount of rows
+  -p PACKAGE, --package PACKAGE
+                        the package for YAML entities

 logging:
   -f LOGFILE, --logfile LOGFILE